-After the flood director Max Gadney wrote the below article for Digital Arts on October 4.
-You can read the article in situ here.
+After the flood founder, Max Gadney wrote the below article for Digital Arts on October 4.
+You can read the article here.

 Infographics are failing us—as we need to add meaning to data rather than just order or simplicity, explains Max Gadney from After The Flood, which has created big-data-driven projects for UEFA, the BBC and the government.